SteveBarnett/Remixing/_thinking/the-constable.md

 An excellent question that the Constable might ask, short-circuiting the Critic:

 > What **would** be good enough?
 Be specific.

+## "I have questions"

+The Constable is a big part of what I'm like.
+I like to ask questions.
+I like to poke.
+It's a bit more like sceptical and a bit less like (just) curious.

 ## Talk amongst yourselves